linpengcheng/PurefunctionPipelineDataflow/README.md

   - External standardized data
     - Purchasing department
     - supply chain

+In industry, the product standard is the interface, the production method (code implementation) is not limited, input the raw materials (data) that conform to the standard, and output the products (data) that conform to the standard, that’s all.

 Before entering the warehouse, all data must be acceptance-checked first.